PaulMamps/kaldi-hugo-cms-template/site/content/products.md

 heading: "What we offer"
 description: "Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone."
 intro:
-  heading: "What we offer"
+  heading: "Lottery Games"
   description: |
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+    PCSOLotto.Online is the ultimate spot for everyone who want to know how to play the PCSO lotto games...
+    Find out all about the many exciting lotto games offered by the PCSO...
   blurbs:
     - image: "/img/illustrations/coffee.svg"
       text: |